peak-js/peak/documentation/docs/guide/templates.md

-# Template Directives
+# Templates

-Peak.js provides a comprehensive set of template directives that make it easy to create dynamic, reactive user interfaces.
+Peak.js provides a set of template directives that make it easy to create dynamic, reactive user interfaces.
 These directives follow a familiar syntax similar to Vue.js and Alpine.js.

 ## Text and HTML Content